-The NFSA’s still image collection include over 90,000 photographs, 80,000 transparencies, 8,000 posters, 7,000 negatives, and many more items such as glass slides, strip negatives, printed scripts and publicity material.
+The NFSA’s still image collection includes over 90,000 photographs, 80,000 transparencies, 8,000 posters, 7,000 negatives, and many more items such as glass slides, strip negatives, printed scripts and publicity material.

 This significant collection of non-audiovisual items supports and complements the NFSA’s film, sound and broadcast material.
 Still images are an important resource for researchers, broadcast producers, filmmakers, advertisers and publicists.

-The work of our expert Paper and Stills team includes:
+The work of our expert imaging specialists, part of our Collections Conservation team, includes:

 - digitising still image items

 - repackaging still image materials